belkinsa/SenseOpenness/output/blog/and-we-are-back/index.md

 .. title: And We Are Back...
 .. slug: and-we-are-back
 .. date: 2017-12-28 12:51:25 UTC-05:00
-.. tags: wetlands, lessons-learned, Ubuntu, open science, workflow
+.. tags:
-.. category: news
+.. category: News
 .. link:
 .. description: Nov 2016 to Jan 2018 update as the blog was down for that long.
 This includes some lessons that I learned from running the blog on WordPress.
 .. type: text